India Adoption Program

 Adoptive parents shall be physically, mentally, emotionally and financially capable, they shall not have any life threatening medical condition

 Families must meet income requirements as outlined by USCIS.
 The homestudy of the family must demonstrate the financial stability of the family.

-India prefers families keep birth order.
-Families with up to 2 children are allowed to adopt healthy children via the waitlist (wait times can be 1 to 2 years).
-Families with 3 or more children will be required to adopt from the special needs category.
+Families with 1 child are allowed to adopt healthy children via the waitlist (wait times can be 3.5-4+ years).
+Families with 2 or more children will be required to adopt from the special needs category.
 Adult children or children living outside of the home are included in your total for consideration.